Annual Guide to Seasonal Events

 Government & Elections

-• School budget votes and board of education elections are traditionally held in mid-May.
+- School budget votes and board of education elections are traditionally held in May.

 Housing & Real Estate

-• The spring housing market accelerates, with increased listings and buyer activity.
+- The spring housing market usually accelerates, with increased listings and buyer activity.

-• Property tax grievance filing deadlines generally fall between late April and mid-May, depending on jurisdiction.
+- Property tax grievance filing deadlines generally fall between late April and mid-May, depending on the municipality or assessment system involved.

 Seasonal Openings